 Bridge House, Croydon, Is Prefab Really Prefabulous?

 Prefabricated homes have been available for years and date back at least a century.
-The Sears Roebuck index made and offered prefab homes to the public as early as 1908, and Prefab was later explored by famous twentieth-century architects, such as, Walter Gropius, Le Corbusier, Marcel Breuer, Frank Lloyd Wright, who saw the method as a likely to the dilemma of housing in society.
+The Sears Roebuck index made and offered prefab homes to the public as early as 1908, and Prefab was later explored by famous twentieth-century architects, such as, Walter Gropius, Le Corbusier, Marcel Breuer, Frank Lloyd Wright, who saw the method as a likely solution to the dilemma of housing in modern society.
 Interest in Prefab grew in the first half of the twentieth-century, with the outburst of manufacturing expertise and the creation of the assembly line.

-A staggering 1 million of these homes were built during the and more than half a century on, many are still standing despite no foundations.
+A staggering 1 million of these homes were built during the 20th century and more than half a century on, many are still standing despite no foundations.
 A few are listed while others have been demolished.

 Today people remember the shabby mobile classrooms as in, bitter cold in winter and like an oven in summer.
 Therefore, memories have rendered the concept of prefabricated houses an unattractive idea.
 Talk about the term prefabricated housing to an architect, and their eyes will beam with visions of fascinating contemporary homes.
-However, talk to the ordinary person on the street and people immediately think that we are going down the same path, a pretty hard to shake off.
+However, talk to the ordinary person on the street and people immediately think that we are going down the same path, a pretty hard image to shake off.
 The very factors that are presented as positive advantages of prefabricated homes became liabilities in the eyes of homeowners who wanted a durable appreciating asset.

 Prefab